Flappy Bird (NeatapticTS)

 - flappy-evolution-worker/README.md evolves or simulates playback off-thread.

-- The worker streams packed frame snapshots and generation summaries back to the main thread.
+- The worker streams packed playback snapshots and returns per-generation summaries back to the main thread.

 - The browser reconstructs frames, renders the flock, and visualizes the currently interesting network.